TolgaReis/homelightmaster/README.md

 # Infra

-Infra contains Terraform configurations to provision Docker containers MongoDB table and Mosquitto.
+Infra contains Docker compose and config files to provision Docker containers MongoDB and Mosquitto.

 # Service

-Service is designed to read sensor data, add timestamp and status(ALARM, NORMAL) parameters then save it to MongoDB.
+Service is designed to read sensor data by subscribing to MQTT topic, add timestamp and status(ALARM, NORMAL) parameters then save it to MongoDB.

 # UI